ryoji-lacework/terraform-gcp-agentless-scanning/examples/project-level-multi-region/README.md

-# Google Cloud Organization-Level for Multiple Regions
+# Google Cloud Project-Level for Multiple Regions

 In this example we add Terraform modules to two Google Cloud regions.